PEAT FREE ON ALL OUR COMPOSTS & SOILS

 WASTE LESS

 We’re reducing waste across the estate.
 We want to waste as little as possible and know that some waste is inevitable but find solutions for the waste where we can.
-From used mushroom compost to excess fresh produce, we’ve found ways to reuse and redistribute.

-We use rainwater captured in our reservoirs to water plants in the nursery.
 As a water supplier, we regularly monitor water usage across our operations so we can identify water leaks and carry out timely repair work.

 FARMING RESPONSIBLY